leoleoasd/blog/source/_posts/Paper-reading-SteP-Stacked-LLM-Policies-for-Web-Actions.md

 ## Challenges

 * I didn't realize how policies are constructed when reading the introduction and the abstract.
-  * Okay, i see why they are trying to avoid saying that. policies are manually crafted.
+  * Okay, I see why they are trying to avoid saying that. policies are manually crafted.
-* Then the need for manual crafting policies are a big issue.
+* Then the need for manual crafting policies is a big issue.